alnibo/milestone-project-3-workout/README.md

 In the planing process using [Balsamiq](https://balsamiq.cloud/) following [wireframes](https://github.com/alnibo/milestone-project-3-workout/tree/master/wireframes) were created in order to design the layout for this project for mobile, medium and desktop views.

-## Database
+## 3. Database

 I used the document-based cloud database [MongoDB Atlas](https://www.mongodb.com/cloud/atlas) for this project.

 My database called workouts consists of the following two collections: exercises, users.

-Exercise collection holds all the information for each of the exercises and user collection holds the login information of each registered user.
+The exercise collection holds all the information for each of the exercises and the user collection holds the login information of each registered user.

 ### Exercise collection